AliyunContainerService/terway/README.md

 #### Vpc network container

-On VPC installation mode, Terway will config pod's address using node's `podCidr` when pod not have any especial config. eg:
+On VPC installation mode, Terway will config pod's address using node's `podCidr` when pod not have any special config. eg:

 ```
 [root@iZj6c86lmr8k9rk78ju0ncZ ~]# kubectl run -it --rm --image busybox busybox